prab152/simple-data-pipe-connector-reddit-all-messages/README.md

 ### Pre-requisites

+##### Deploy the Simple Data Pipe

+  [Deploy the Simple Data Pipe in Bluemix](https://github.com/ibm-cds-labs/simple-data-pipe) using the Deploy to Bluemix button or manually.

 ##### Services

 This connector requires the [Watson Tone Analyzer service](https://console.ng.bluemix.net/catalog/services/tone-analyzer) in IBM Bluemix to be bound to the Simple Data Pipe application.

-To provision a Tone Analyzer service instance in Bluemix run the follow command:
+Provision and bind a _Watson Tone Analyzer service_ instance using the Bluemix web console ([Show me how](https://github.com/ibm-cds-labs/simple-data-pipe/wiki/How-do-I-provision-and-bind-a-service-instance-in-Bluemix-using-the-Bluemix-web-console)) or run the following Cloud Foundry commands ([Show me how](https://github.com/ibm-cds-labs/simple-data-pipe/wiki/How-do-I-provision-and-bind-a-service-instance-in-Bluemix-using-the-Cloud-Foundry-command-line-client)):

 ````
-  cf create-service tone_analyzer experimental "tone analyzer"
+  $ cf create-service tone_analyzer experimental "tone analyzer"
+  $ cf bind-service simple-data-pipe "tone_analyzer"
+  $ cf restage simple-data-pipe
 ````

-> Pro Tip: If you want to re-use an existing instance that is not named `tone analyzer`, create a [USER-DEFINED Environment Variable](https://www.ng.bluemix.net/docs/manageapps/depapps.html#ud_env) in the Simple Data Pipe application named __WATSON_TONE_ANALYZER__ and set its value to the name of the existing Tone Analyzer service.
+> Pro Tip: If you want to re-use an existing instance that is not named `tone analyzer`, create a [USER-DEFINED Environment Variable](https://www.ng.bluemix.net/docs/manageapps/depapps.html#ud_env) in the Simple Data Pipe application named __WATSON_TONE_ANALYZER__ and set its value to the name of the existing Tone Analyzer service. [(Show me how)](https://github.com/ibm-cds-labs/simple-data-pipe/wiki/How-do-I-create-a-user-defined-environment-variable-in-Bluemix)

 ##### Install the Reddit connector